 Mauna Kea Beach Hotel is perfectly positioned along the beautiful, crescent-shaped white sand beach of Kauna‘oa Bay, on the sunny Kohala Coast of Hawaii’s Big Island (official name: Hawaii Island).
-The hotel is 30 minutes from Kona International Airport (KOA), and 40 minutes from Kailua-Kona, 20 minutes from Waimea and two hours from Hilo.
+The resort is 30 minutes from Kona International Airport (KOA), and 40 minutes from Kailua-Kona, 20 minutes from Waimea and two hours from Hilo.

 The Kohala Coast, on Hawaii Island’s northwest side, was the birthplace of the high chief Kamehameha I (thought to be born in 1736).
 It is known for its world-class beaches, as well as for cultural and archaeological gems nestled between centuries-old lava fields, such as ancient petroglyph fields and the Pu‘ukohola Heiau National Historic Site, one of the largest restored temples in Hawaii.